-- A shared memory input queue is supported for high performance - A wide variety of input devices is supported, including 3D devices such as the Spaceball
+• A shared memory input queue is supported for high performance (Xsgi only).

-- Input devices are supported abstractly; knowledge of specific input devices is isolated to modular kernel-level device drivers - Hardware cursor tracking is supported in the kernel
+- A wide variety of input devices is supported, including 3D devices such as the Spaceball. - Input devices are supported abstractly; knowledge of specific input devices is isolated to modular, kernel-level device drivers; this applies to Xsgi.
+On XFree86 servers, input device drivers interact with the X server directly without kernel interaction. - Hardware cursor tracking is supported in the kernel.